 Please park ebikes responsibly.

 Always park your ebike responsibly.
-Our original black ebikes are hybrid, so you can lock your ebike to a public bike rack and always be mindful of others: don’t block sidewalks, pathways, or ADA ramps.
-Do not lock to railings or private property and never leave your ebike locked to itself.
+Our ebikes with cable locks are hybrid, so you can lock your ebike to a public bike rack and always be mindful of others: don’t block sidewalks, pathways, or ADA ramps.
+Do not lock to railings or private property, and never leave your ebike locked to itself.

 Remove the cable lock from the pink holder and wrap the cable around the bike rack.
 Then place the pin into the lock.
 You will hear a beep when the bike is securely locked, with the LED ring turning green and then flashing white.
 This signifies that your trip has ended.